 - Ransomware and banking protection

 - VPN sold separately

-F-Secure lets you know whether a banking or shopping website is safe while protecting you from harmful sites that might impact the performance of your computer.
-If you end up losing your smartphone, a finder tool is available, as are remote tools for managing SAFE on all of the devices where it’s installed.
-This is the best Mac antivirus, and it supports OS X 10.13 and newer systems.
+F-Secure also protects your credit card details by letting you know whether a banking or shopping website is safe.
+Harmful sites that might impact the performance of your computer are restricted, and if you end up losing your smartphone, a finder tool is available, as are remote tools for managing F-Secure’s software on all devices where it’s installed.
+This is the best Mac antivirus for macOS 10.13 and newer.

 - Nearly invisible

 This antivirus differs slightly from the rest of the products on our list.
 Microsoft has substantially improved its Windows Defender antivirus in recent years, making it the best antivirus for Windows 10.
 It’s exclusive to Windows, and there’s a good chance you’ve already got it installed on your PC if you’re running the latest version of the operating system.
 It doesn’t include any paid features and is considered the least intrusive antivirus ever made.

 This product is plain when compared to premium software, but it’s got a few aces up its sleeve.
 For example, if your OneDrive account is connected to it and malware infects one of the local files, the software will just pull up a clean version from the cloud.

 Another feature that makes Defender the best free antivirus for Windows 10 is its fast USB-thumb-drive scanner.
 In the nearly six years since its release, Microsoft Defender Antivirus has proven itself as a capable contender in the antivirus field.